Skip to main content

 Estate planning: A final gift to your family

-Estate planning is one of the most important steps you can take to preserve your legacy and protect your loved ones.
+Estate planning is one of the most meaningful steps you can take to protect your loved ones and preserve your legacy.

 What is estate planning?

-3. Consult a financial professional to help you create a net worth statement and a list of financial assets, including:
+3. Create a net worth statement: Work with a financial professional to create a net worth statement with your financial assets, such as:

 • Life insurance policies